mstocco/mariostoc.co/content/traininglog/20210124-ironman2021-31weeksout.md

 I had an okay sleep last night but my legs are quite stiff and sore today.

+Mondays are generally a busy day at work and today was no different.

 <!---->
 ## TUESDAY JAN 26 ⛅️
 Sleep **3** | Fatigue **4** | Stress **4** | Soreness **4**